 A definite departure means minimum numbers have been reached for this departure to operate.

-Your Global Journeys Travel Advisor will check the availability of your departure date when you enquire.
+Your Global Journeys Travel Advisor will check the availability of your departure date when you Inquire.
 Additional savings may apply.
-We guarantee the lowest price in USA.
 T&C’s apply.

 Note

 Tour & cruises prices are per person.
 Prices shown have savings applied, are subject to availability and may be withdrawn at any time without notice.
 Pricing and trip details are correct at this point in time, however are subject to confirmation at the time of booking and are subject to change by Intrepid.
-For cruise itineraries, cabin images are sourced from Intrepid.
-These should be treated as indicative only.
+For cruise itineraries, cabin images are sourced from the cruise-line and should be treated as indicative only.
 Cabin inclusions, upholsteries and room layout may differ to the image(s) shown depending on the ship selected and your sailing dates.

 Our website uses cookies to enhance our site functionality, to analyse our traffic and to make it a better experience for you.
 If you require more information, please view our Cookie Policy.